taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 We see Iri, a flat blob with eyes, clinging invisibly to the ceiling of the command deck.
 Below Iri, Peacekeepers stand at workstations that look like wide, shallow metal dishes.
 Immediately underneath Iri, a white-haired woman wearing the insignia of the [Navigation Officer](http://navyformoms.ning.com/group/submoms/page/meet-the-crew-of-a-submarine) and a younger man wearing the insignia of an [Operations Specialist](https://en.wikipedia.org/wiki/Operations_specialist_(United_States_Navy)) consult numerous hardcopy charts and plots, which to an untrained eye, look like nothing more than large pages covered a mess of lines and numbers.
 They hunch over the charts and plots in a most conspiratorial manner.

 Iri: *"Hmm?
-I was just about to show you where we are now!"*
+I've got an update on our location!"*

 Asoka pulls the fabric of their face veil back across their face and pockets the crumpled balls of aluminum foil that once encased the throttle spuds.
 They then start to move across various pipes, staying out of the dirty water below, moving towards the sound of the loud clank.